 In what phase of testing is lersivirine?

-Lersivirine is currently being studied in several Phase II clinical trials.
+Lersivirine has been studied in several Phase II clinical trials.2

 What have recent studies shown about lersivirine?